sparkistic/dynamic-game-services/README.md

 To use the library, simply extend the `GameServicesActivity` instead of `Activity` in your activity that first loads.
 This will automatically do some of the setup work to initialize with Google Play or Amazon game services.

+### Game services methods

+*   `void unlockAchievement(String achievementId)`: unlocks the achievement with the given id (this should match the _name_ field in the ids.xml file).
+For example to unlock the achievement above use `unlockAchievement("you_escaped_mordor");`
+*   `void unlockAchievement(String achievementId, int count, int outOfHowMany)`: unlocks an incremental achievement.
+For Amazon, the percentage complete is needed and thus calculated, but for Google Play only the count field is used.
+*   `void showAchievementOverlay()`: displays a modal which pauses your activity and overlays a dialog showing the achievements earned by the player.
+*   `void sendScoreToLeaderboard(String leaderboardId, long scoreValue)`: updates the score on the leaderboard with the given id (this should match the _name_ field in the ids.xml file).
+For example to send a score of 1000 to leaderboard above use `sendScoreToLeaderboard("main_leaderboard", 1000);`
+*   `void showLeaderboardOverlay(String leaderboardId)`: displays a modal which pauses your activity and overlays a dialog showing this leaderboard.
+*   `void signInToGame()`: initiates the sign-in process for Google Play (should be used with a dialog on first startup).
+*   `boolean isConnected()`: returns whether the user is successfully connected to game services (use it to detect auto-sign-in).

+### Crypto helper methods

+You will likely want to locally store whether the user has unlocked your achievements and high scores for your player.
+One easy place to store these values is in SharedPreferences.
+However, a user with an rooted phone can easily edit this file and change their high score.
+Use these methods to encrypt and decrypt achievements and high scores.
+These methods use AES to encrypt based on the device's androidId and salted with your uniqueKey.
+Salting helps ensure values like "true" will be different among your different key/value pairs.

+*   `String getEncryptedValue(String uniqueKey, boolean value)`, `String getEncryptedValue(String uniqueKey, int value)`, `String getEncryptedValue(String uniqueKey, String value)`: encrypts the given value using the device's androidId and your uniqueKey.
+For best results, use a different uniqueKey for each stored value and something slightly different than the SharedPreferences key.
+For example, for the shared preference `highScore` use something like `String secretScore = getEncryptedValue("highScore" + "myGame", 1000);` you can then save the `secretScore` string as your shared preference for this value.
+*   `boolean getDecryptedBoolean(String uniqueKey, String value)`: returns the boolean previously encrypted as `value`.
+Note that if the value cannot be decrypted into a boolean, false is returned.
+*   `int getDecryptedInt(String uniqueKey, String value)`: returns the integer previously encrypted as `value`.
+Note that if the value cannot be decrypted into a integer, 0 is returned.
+*   `String getDecryptedString(String uniqueKey, String value)`: returns the string previously encrypted as `value`.